VARIANT

 void VARIANT_SetBaseString(struct VARIANT *const V, const enum VARIANT_Base Base, const char *const Str)

-This instance will keep a pointer copy; it won’t duplicate the original string contents.
-Care must be taken to avoid a dangling pointer by ensuring that the string pointer passed will not change its memory allocation in the lifetime of this
+- Sets a - VARIANTinstance to hold a pointer to a string.- Warning - This instance will keep a pointer copy; it won’t duplicate the original string contents.
+Care must be taken to avoid a dangling pointer by ensuring that the string pointer passed will not change its memory allocation in the lifetime of this - VARIANTobject.- Parameters

 -